develosi/factor_fitness/README.md

 #### Verify Email Message Page

-The user can register for an account.
+The user is informed to check their email to verify their account.

 ![Verify Email Message Page](documentation/screenshot_verify_email.png)

 #### Confirm Email Page

-The user can register for an account.
+Once a user as gone to the verify email web link they are greeted with a message to click on the confirm email button.

 ![Confirm Email Link Page](documentation/screenshot_confirm_email_link.png)

-#### Sign In Page
+#### Log In Page

-A user that already has an account can log in.
+The user can sign into their account.

 ![Sign In Page](documentation/screenshot_sign_in.png)

 #### Profile Page

-The user can access the profile page, no content has been produced for the profile section yet.
+The user can access the profile page.

+The user can see any previous orders and add personal shipping details ready to be used on future orders.

 ![Profile Page](documentation/screenshot_profile_page.png)

 #### Products Page

-The user can add a new task by completing the form and clicking on the plus symbol.
+The user can view current available products in the store and filter them using the dropdown menus at the top.

+Users can also serach the entire site for a particular product using the search bar at the top nav section.

 ![Products Page](documentation/screenshot_products.png)

 #### Product Details Page

-The user can edit the task by completing the form and clicking on the plus symbol.
+The user can see further details of a product on the details page.
+This includes pricing, review scores and category.

+Quantities of the product can be added or adjusted off and then the user can add to the shopping bag.

 ![Product Details Page](documentation/screenshot_product_details.png)

 #### Shopping Bag Page

-The user can view all current projects.
+The user can view all current selected products and adjust quantities if needed by changing the amount and clicking update.

+Users can also delete the product from the shopping bag by clicking on the delete button.

 ![Shopping Bag Page](documentation/screenshot_shopping_bag.png)

 #### Checkout Page

-If the admin is logged in they can add a new project.
+Users can see a summery of the products they have ordered and see the required input fields they need to complete for the shipping details.

+At the bottom of the shipping details section the user is invited to enter card details for payment.
+This is linked to the Stripe testing API.

 ![Checkout Page](documentation/screenshot_checkout.png)